Tyrn/wei/the-insider-en.typ

      "Shavash?"

      "Don't say it out loud.
-It works this way, Mr. Earthman -  while a word is in your mouth -  you are its master,  and when the  word  is out of  your mouth - it is your master."
+It works this way, Mr. Earthman---while a word is in your mouth---you are its master,  and when the  word  is out of  your mouth---it is your master."

      "Why didn't your uncle give the shares to the official?"